k98kurz/tapescript/docs.md

 generated ScriptNode until all leaves have been included, priorizing the lower index leaf scripts with smaller unlocking script sizes.

-## `create_merklized_script_prioritized(leaves: list[str | ScriptProtocol]): -> tuple[Script, list[Script]]`
+## `make_merklized_script_prioritized(leaves: list[str | ScriptProtocol]): -> tuple[Script, list[Script]]`

 Produces a Merklized, branching script structure with one leaf and one node at every level except for the last node, which is balanced.
 Returns a tuple of root locking script and list of unlocking scripts.
 The tree is unbalanced; execution is optimized for earlier branches (lower index leaf scripts), and execution is linearly worse for each subsequent branch.
+In practice, the input scripts should be locking scripts, and then they should be used by concatenating the corresponding unlocking script and the unlocking script from this function.

+## `make_script_tree_balanced(leaves: list[str | ScriptProtocol]): -> ScriptNode`

+Create a balanced script tree from the leaves, filling with filler leaves/branches to make sure the tree is balanced.
+The filler leaves take the form of `push x{16 random bytes} return`, so they can never validate, and they will have unique hashes to avoid revealing the presence of empty leaves/branches during execution of actual leaf scripts.
+Used internally by the `make_merklized_script_balanced` function.

+## `make_merklized_script_balanced(leaves: list[str | ScriptProtocol]): -> tuple[Script, list[Script]]`

+Produces a Merklized, branching script with a balanced tree structure, filling with filler branches to make sure the tree is balanced (calls `make_script_tree_balanced` under the hood).
+Returns a tuple of root locking script and list of unlocking scripts corresponding to the input scripts.
+In practice, the input scripts should be locking scripts, and then they should be used by concatenating the corresponding unlocking script and the unlocking script from this function.

 ## `make_adapter_lock_pub(pubkey: bytes, tweak_point: bytes, sigflags: str = 00): -> Script`

 Make an adapter locking script that verifies a sig adapter, decrypts it, and then verifies the decrypted signature.
+DEPRECATED: use `make_adapter_locks_pub` instead.

 ## `make_adapter_lock_prv(pubkey: bytes, tweak: bytes, sigflags: str = 00): -> Script`

 Make an adapter locking script that verifies a sig adapter, decrypts it, and then verifies the decrypted signature.
+DEPRECATED: use `make_adapter_locks_prv` instead.

 ## `make_single_sig_lock(pubkey: bytes, sigflags: str = 00): -> Script`

-Make a locking script that requires a valid signature from a single key to unlock.
-Returns tapescript source code.
+Make a locking Script that requires a valid signature from a single key to unlock.

 ## `make_single_sig_lock2(pubkey: bytes, sigflags: str = 00): -> Script`

-Make a locking script that requires a valid signature from a single key to unlock.
-Returns tapescript source code.
+Make a locking Script that commits to and requires a public key and then valid signature from the pubkey to unlock.
 Saves 8 bytes in locking script at expense of an additional 33 bytes in the witness.

 ## `make_single_sig_witness(prvkey: bytes, sigfields: dict[str, bytes], sigflags: str = 00): -> Script`

 Make an unlocking script that validates for a single sig locking script by signing the sigfields.
-Returns tapescript source code.
+Returns Script that pushes the signature onto the stack.

 ## `make_single_sig_witness2(prvkey: bytes, sigfields: dict[str, bytes], sigflags: str = 00): -> Script`

 Make an unlocking script that validates for a single sig locking script by signing the sigfields.
-Returns tapescript source code.
-33 bytes larger witness than make_single_sig_witness to save 8 bytes in the locking script.
+Returns a Script that pushes the signature and pubkey onto the stack.
+33 bytes larger witness than `make_single_sig_witness` to save 8 bytes in the locking script.

 ## `make_multisig_lock(pubkeys: list[bytes], quorum_size: int, sigflags: str = 00): -> Script`

-Make a locking script that requires quorum_size valid signatures from unique keys within the pubkeys list.
-Returns tapescript source code.
-Can be unlocked by joining the results of quorum_size calls to make_single_sig_witness by different key holders.
+Make a locking Script that requires quorum_size valid signatures from unique keys within the pubkeys list.
+Can be unlocked by joining the results of quorum_size calls to `make_single_sig_witness` by different key holders.

 ## `make_adapter_locks_pub(pubkey: bytes, tweak_point: bytes, sigflags: str = 00): -> tuple[Script, Script]`

-Make adapter locking scripts using a public key and a tweak scalar.
+Make adapter locking scripts using a public key and a tweak point.
 Returns 2
 Scripts: one that checks if a sig adapter is valid, and one that verifies the decrypted signature.

 ## `make_adapter_decrypt(tweak: bytes): -> Script`

-Make adapter decryption script.
+Make adapter decryption script from a tweak scalar.

 ## `decrypt_adapter(adapter_witness: bytes | ScriptProtocol, tweak: bytes): -> bytes`

-Decrypt an adapter signature, returning the decrypted signature.
+Decrypt an adapter signature with the given tweak scalar, returning the decrypted signature.

 ## `make_adapter_locks_prv(pubkey: bytes, tweak: bytes, sigflags: str = 00): -> tuple[Script, Script, Script]`

 Make adapter locking scripts using a public key and a tweak scalar.
-Returns the source for 3 tapescripts: one that checks if a sig adapter is valid, one that decrypts the signature, and one that verifies the decrypted signature.
+Returns a tuple of 3 Scripts: one that checks if a sig adapter is valid, one that decrypts the signature, and one that verifies the decrypted signature.

 ## `make_adapter_witness(prvkey: bytes, tweak_point: bytes, sigfields: dict, sigflags: str = 00): -> Script`